toby1984/javr/README.md

 ## To do

+- Improve ELF support (symbols are currently all tagged as functions) to be able to link against C programs written using avr-gcc)
 - Compile source files individually (output ELF relocatable) and add linking step to reduce compilation times and allow C programs to be linked against the output
 - Add support for .org directive
-- Add parse error recovery
+- Better parse error recovery
 - Add support for #else / #elseif
 - Find a way for meaningful error reporting when expanding macros...